vineetrao06/VoiceAssistant/README.md

 # VoiceAssistant
  A fully functional chatbot that can handle many features and do several tasks for you - just with some simple voice commands.
-Tasks include: Playing music, drafting emails, sending twerets, and much more!
+Tasks include: Playing music, drafting emails, sending tweets, and much more!

- Setup:
+ **Setup**:

  - Install the dependencies using `pip install -r requirements.txt`
  - If you're planning on using the bot to make tweets, make sure to create a twitter developers accunt if you haven't already.
 You can find it [here](https://https://developer.twitter.com/en)